 Felix was one of the first 8 students at EYT.
 He studied at the Universities of Edinburgh and Warwick before moving to London where he trained on the Drama Studio London one year acting course and the Royal Court Young Writers' programme.

 As an actor, he has worked for the BBC, Channel 4, in theatre, commercials, and video games.
 He regularly works in audio drama and plays a lead in the podcast sitcom Wooden Overcoats.

 Another one of the first 8, David was (and still is) a gifted musician and actor, although never at the expense of his academia.

 He got a BSc in Chemistry and Law from the University of Bristol, and then went on to get an MA and PhD in Science, Technology and Environmental Policy from Princetown Univeristy.
-He is now a researcher for Columbia University's Earth Institute.
+He is now a researcher for New York University.